-Curated and commissioned from around the world, the ISFF showcases and celebrates the wonder of GIFs as (incredibly) short format films.
-The Incredibly Short Film Festival is curated by Mark Simpson of animation studio Sixty40 and is co-directed by Steven Ward.
+Curated and commissioned from artists around the world, the ISFF showcases and celebrates the wonder of GIFs as (incredibly) short format films.
+The Incredibly Short Film Festival is curated by Mark Simpson and is co-directed by Steven Ward.

 There’s something about short loops that through their inherent simplicity, brevity and particular focus that makes them uniquely beautiful.
 Not only that, but they’re so quick to watch!
 Whether they be found footage, tiny extractions from films, clips taken from life or custom built animated artworks, this limited animation format delivers a wide range of awesomeness.

 Despite being around since 1985, “GIF” was nominated as the Oxford American Dictionary Word of the Year in 2012.
 This is definitely a great time to celebrate these focussed and brilliant moments which can go on for ever.
 But, the ISFF aims to investigate the form, looking to both relish in and then move beyond, the eternal LOL.